royemosby/RecipeBook/README.md

 Please submit a contribution idea through an issue ticket before working on a pull request.
 Don't submit a pull request unless it has been discussed through an issue ticket.
 I happily respond to all constructive inquiries.

-As this project evolves, I will update this readme and how contributions are accepted.
+I will update this readme and how contributions are accepted as this project evolves.

 ## This project uses the [standard MIT license](LICENSE)